ONSdigital/dp-cantabular-metadata-extractor-api/devstack/README.md

 On macOS, you may need to increase the amount of memory committed to docker to 8G.
 On Linux, I found adding extra swap helped.

+Note on a low resource system it might be necessarily to run all this after a fresh reboot before you started browsers, slack and your IDE.

 It's not unusual for the whole stack to take quite a while to debug.
 Look at the output of `health.sh` above and try to identify which services are broken (not running, not responding etc.).
 Although this script can only contact